LukeStand/odin-ticTacToe/README.md

 there is a more efficient way using variables to count the lines and total plays.
-Game would end when total == 9, or one of the winning line variables == 3 or -3. however this way of doing the problem adds more lines of code which mak ethe code harder to read.
+Game would end when total == 9, or one of the winning line variables == 3 or -3. however this way of doing the problem adds more lines of code which make the code harder to read.